ROCm/rocBLAS/clients/gtest/README.md

 The return type of this function needs to be `auto`, picking up the return type of the functor.

-If the runtime type combinations do not apply, then this function should return `TEST<void>()(arg)`, where `TEST` is the template parameter.
+If the runtime type combinations do not apply, then this function should return `TEST<void>{}(arg)`, where `TEST` is the template parameter.
 However, this is less important than step D above in excluding invalid type combinations with `enable_if`, since this only excludes them at run-time, and they need to be excluded by step D at compile-time in order to avoid unresolved references or invalid instantiations.
 For example:
 ```c++
 template <template <typename...> class TEST>